champfish/Morris/README.md

 ## MiniMaxOpeningImproved.cpp
 This program is identical to MiniMaxOpening.cpp except for the fact the static estimate function has been changed.
 The new static estimate function is twice the difference between number of white and black pieces, plus the difference between the number of white and black incomplete mills (with 2/3 pieces placed).
 This is an improvement over the previous static estimate function because it allows the player to set up possible future mills without exploring additional depths.
 For instance, its very easy to estimate that having a 2/3 completed mill might result in an eventual future mill completing even if the probably completion of the mill is beyond the horizon, and thus not considered by the old algorithm.

-As shown in the example below, this allows the white player to prioritize setting up a mill on space 1, 3, and 5 as opposed to just blindly placing a piece on spot 2.
+As shown in example 1 below, this allows the white player to prioritize setting up a mill on space 1, 3, and 5 as opposed to just blindly placing a piece on spot 2.
-### Example (MiniMaxOpening.cpp)
+### Example 1 (MiniMaxOpening.cpp)
 ```
 Input: WxxxxxxxxxxxxxxxxB
 Depth: 1